enkeistar/Stuff-n-things/README.md

 Stuff-n-things
 ==============
 This is a test.
-Never used get before, so lets hope this works!
+Never used git before, so lets hope this works!